 Here are a few questions and suggestions to help with your quest:

 What would be the impact if you reduced the size of your weekly advertisement and introduced off-setting, special low-priced "While Stocks Last" offers that could vary weekly (or daily) and by department?
 Customers will quickly get into the habit of looking for such value items on each visit thereby reinforcing their reason to return.
 Done successfully, it is likely to increase your customers' visit frequency.
+A,

 Changing Your Thanksgiving Turkey Program